Updated: Apr 20

 Did I miss a business offering quesabirria tacos in the DMV?
 Drop a comment below and let me know so that I can add them!

-This post includes some home-based businesses, which I note clearly when I am aware of it.
+This post includes some home-based businesses, which I note clearly whenever I am aware of it.
 Their operations may or may not comply with local cottage food business laws.
-I choose to include them as I regularly purchase from and frequent home-based food businesses.
-For many Black, Brown, and other marginalized communities, home-based unlicensed food businesses are a common avenue for economic advancement and growth.
-They are an essential part of the local foodscape.
+For many marginalized communities, home-based food businesses are a common avenue for economic advancement and growth.
+As such, they are an essential part of the local foodscape.
 However, any action you take based on the information shared on this blog is strictly at your own risk, and none of the authors, administrators, vendors, or anyone else connected with Feed The Malik can be held responsible for any adverse reactions or outcomes.